 What do you mean by “documentary”?

-We cut the strings and give little to no direction.
+We cut the strings and give little direction.
 Documentary photography is capturing what actually happens, rather than trying to orchestrate events to photograph.
 Some of our clients worry this equates to ugliness.
 It doesn’t.
 Life is beautiful.
 When we are open to the story and shoot to capture it as it unfolds, magic happens.
-That is documentary coverage.
+That is documentary coverage, oh and we want you to actually enjoy your wedding day.

 What is a moment?